xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

-# 18Strong pocast
+# 18Strong podcast

+## 178: short-Game

+Pre-shot routine:
+* assessment of the lie, wind, green
+* where you want to putt
+* see trajectory of the intended shots
+* landing spot
+* and than you walk in

 ## 177: fitness trainer of Justin Thomas
-* Mobily work twice a day - stretching
+* Mobility work twice a day - stretching
 * Training 2-3x/ week
 * after round routines